 - Inclusion - As a special school, we realise that there is a huge amount of expertise within school that can be used to assist children with ALN in mainstream settings.
 We also realise that mainstream settings can provide essential inclusion opportunities for our more able learners.
 As a result, we enjoy effective links with Llantwit Fadre Primary, Bryncelynnog secondary and Coleg Y Cymoedd to ensure our pupils receive a broad, balanced and progressive learning experience.

-As you can see, our committment to working collaboratively ensures that we have effective sytems in place to self improve.
-This was commented on positively during our last catergorisation meeting.
+As you can see, our commitment to working collaboratively ensures that we have effective systems in place to self improve.
+This was commented on positively during previous categorisation meetings.